Home » WaterRower Natural Rowing Machine Review

 • Displays distance rowed in meters, miles, kilometers, or strokes

-• Can also display distance remaining in current workout (if a predetermined distance for workout has been established)
+• Can also display the distance remaining in the current workout (if a predetermined distance for the workout has been established)

 Program window:

-• This window is used to help the user navigate through the monitor’s advanced functions
+• This window is used to help the user navigate through the advanced functions

-There are 9 buttons on the monitor, 6 quick select (short cut) buttons, and 3 navigation buttons.
+There are 9 buttons, 6 quick select (shortcut) buttons, and 3 navigation buttons.

-It’s powered by 4 AA batteries (included) and it’s not backlit, so you will need some light to view the monitor while rowing.
+It’s powered by 4 AA batteries (included).
+It’s not backlit, so you will need some light to view the screen while rowing.

 Additional Features

-You can link the S4 monitor to your computer (required monitor cable not included) to use in conjunction with other computer software to train, race, and to upload your fitness data to analyze your workouts.
+S4 monitors can be linked to a computer (required cable not included) to use in conjunction with other software to train, race, and upload your fitness data to analyze your workouts.

 Popular S4 computer software includes We-Row (WaterRower’s own software), NetAthlon, UltraCoach, and Rowyo.